GyroSuperintelligence/CGM/Docs/Notes/Notes_3.md

 ## 1. Structural Foundations

-* **CGM axioms and thresholds:** You established the axiom + three theorems + four thresholds framework.
+* **CGM axioms and thresholds:** we established the axiom + three theorems + four thresholds framework.
 That gives mathematical closure and prevents ad-hoc parameter fitting.
 * **SU(2) helical evolution:** The construction of $U(s) = e^{-i\alpha \sigma_3/2} e^{+i\beta \sigma_1/2} e^{+i\gamma \sigma_2/2}$ as the memory operator — this became the engine for all subsequent results.

 ---